[H-10] Write function that shortens a string by

-Delete each instance of a particular character from a string
+removing all instances of a particular character from a string.
+The null that

 void deleteCh( char *str, char ch );